HL7/fhir-exchange-routing-ig/input/pages/specification.md

 **Step 2.
 Originator initiates a RESTful interaction using the destination's public FHIR service address**

 **Step 3.
-The exchange is received by the Inbound Gateway intermediary**
+The exchange is received by the inbound gateway intermediary**

-The initial steps in this scenario are the same as in the one-intermediary scenario above--the originator submits its request to the public FHIR service address for the destination, which is received by the Inbound Gateway intermediary to be routed onward.
+The initial steps in this scenario are the same as in the one-intermediary scenario above--the originator submits its request to the public FHIR service address for the destination, which is received by the inbound gateway intermediary to be routed onward.

 **Step 4.
-The Inbound Gateway intermediary routes the exchange to a second intermediary**
+The inbound gateway intermediary routes the exchange to a second intermediary**

 The intermediary forwards the exchange to a second "delegated" intermediary who will forward it on toward the destination organization.